peteroupc/MailLib/api/com.upokecenter.mail.LanguageTags.md

 **Returns:**

-* <code>true</code> if the given string is a basic language range;
+* <code>true</code> if the specified string is a basic language range;
  otherwise, <code>false</code>.

 ### IsLanguageRange

     public static boolean IsLanguageRange(String str, boolean extended)

-Returns whether the given string is a basic or extended language range under RFC 4647.
+Returns whether the specified string is a basic or extended language range under RFC 4647.
 Examples of basic (and extended) language ranges include "*", "en-us", and "fr".
 Examples of extended language ranges include "*-de" and "it-*".

 **Parameters:**